MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-scale-bicep.md

 # Quickstart: Scale your azd Python web app with Bicep

 The Python web azd templates allow you to quickly create a new web application and deploy it to Azure.
 The azd templates were designed to use the most inexpensive Azure service options available.
 Undoubtedly, you will want to adjust to the service levels (or skus) for each of the services defined in the template to suit your scenario.
 To do that, you will need to make changes to the bicep templates in the infra folder, and then run the azd provision command.

-In this tutorial, you will update the appropriate bicep template files in a Python web azd template to scale up or add new services to your deployment.
-Then, you will execute the azd provision command and view the change you made to the Azure deployment.
+In this Quickstart, you will update the appropriate bicep template files in a Python web azd template to scale up and add new services to your deployment.
+Then, you will execute the `azd provision`` command and view the change you made to the Azure deployment.

 ## Prerequisites